 Once I have chosen a combination of keywords that are typically a variety of low, medium and high competition keyword phrases.

-I will add these to my keyword slots in the form of single short phrases, with some addition single words tagged on after each keyword phrase.
+I will add these to my keyword slots in the form of single short phrases.

 These additional tagged on words work with the original phrase, to create other keyword phrases independently.